zowe/docs-site/docs/user-guide/systemrequirements-zosmf-lite.md

 #### Procedure

-1. If you run z/OS V2R2 and V2R3, download job IZUTSSEC and upload this Job to z/OS.
+1. If you run z/OS V2R2 and V2R3, download job IZUTSSEC in the [sample jobs package](../zosmf_lite_samples.zip) and upload this Job to z/OS.
 If you run z/OS V2R4, locate job IZUTSSEC at `SYS1.SAMPLIB`.
 2. Review and edit job IZUTSSEC before you submit.
 You can review the IZUTSSEC section below for more details.
 3. Submit IZUTSSEC as a batch job on your z/OS system.